 - To ensure that all pupils can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 Teachers begin lessons by revising and reviewing knowledge of concepts and skills to ensure they are embedded.
 Children are introduced to new concepts in small, logical steps.
+In order to tailor our teaching to our children, staff are equipped with a range of resources that support our curriculum.
+Through carefully planned activities, children are encouraged to work mentally, observe patterns, make predictions and discuss relationships.

 - Concrete – children can use concrete objects and manipulatives to help them understand and explain what they are doing.